smartexpose/angular4-test/README.md

 **Services**

 - `BlogService`:
-   - Shared service which provides a simple method to load the data, i.e., array of entries (title, image, text) asynchronously
+   - Shared service which provides a simple method to load the data, i.e., array of entries (title, image, text) asynchronously with RxJs Observables.

 **Pipes**